wlodekb/kubernetes-the-hard-way-on-azure/docs/14-dashboard.md

 # Dashboard configuration

-In this lab you will install configure Kubernetes dashbord.
+In this lab you will install configure Kubernetes dashboard.

 ## Installation